Red-crowned crane: Description

 Adult red-crowned cranes are named for a patch of red bare skin on the crown, which becomes brighter during the mating season.
 Overall, they are snow white in color with black on the wing secondaries, which can appear almost like a black tail when the birds are standing, but the real tail feathers are actually white.
 Males are black on the cheeks, throat, and neck, while females are pearly gray in these spots.
 The bill is olive green to a greenish horn, the legs are slate to grayish black, and the iris is dark brown.

 Juveniles are a combination of white, partly tawny, cinnamon brown, and rusty or grayish.
 The neck collar is grayish to coffee brown, the secondaries are dull black and brown, and the crown and forehead are covered with gray and tawny feathers.
 The primaries are white, tipped with black, as are the upper primary coverts.
 The legs and bill are similar to those of adults but lighter in color.
 This species is among the largest and heaviest cranes, typically measuring about 150 to 158 cm tall and 101.2–150 cm in length (from bill to tail tip).
 Across the large wingspan, the red-crowned crane measures 220–250 cm.
 Typical body weight can range from 4.8 to 10.5 kg, with males being slightly larger and heavier than females and weight ranging higher just prior to migration.
 On average, it is the heaviest crane species, although both the sarus and wattled crane can grow taller and exceed this species in linear measurements.

 On average, adult males from Hokkaidō weighed around 8.2 kg and adult females there averaged around 7.3 kg, while a Russian study found males averaged 10 kg and females averaged 8.6 kg; in some cases, females could outweigh their mates despite the males' slightly larger average body weight.
 Another study found the average weight of the species to be 8.9 kg.
 The maximum known weight of the red-crowned crane is 15 kg.
 Among standard measurements, the wing chord measures 50.2–74 cm, the exposed culmen measures 13.5–17.7 cm, tail length is 21.5–30 cm, and the tarsus measures 23.7–31.9 cm.

+Name

+The scientific name of the Red-Crowned Crane is designated as "Japanese Crane (Grus Japonensis)", yet its primary habitat lies in eastern Eurasia.
+This nomenclature was established by Swedish botanist and taxonomist Carl Linnaeus in Linnaean taxonomy.
+Due to the Qing Dynasty's policy of isolationism before the Opium Wars, European and American scholars were unable to enter China for research.
+At that time, Japanese researchers were able to provide red-crowned cranes.
+According to Latin nomenclature principles, newly discovered species must be named based on the "origin of the first live specimens."
+Therefore, the red-crowned crane was named "Grus Japonensis" - Japanese Crane.